vanessabrazuna/css-responsive/README.md

-# Exercício Responsividade CSS
+# CSS Responsiveness Exercise

-Etapas para conclusão do exercício:
+Steps to complete the exercise:

-- Clone este repositório (ou baixe-o)
+- Clone this repository (or download it)

-- Crie o arquivo *index.html* na pasta **/public**
+- Create the *index.html* file in the **/public** folder

-- Abra os arquivos *.png* na pasta **/mockups**
+- Open the *.png* files in the **/mockups** folder

-- Escreva no *index.html* código HTML da estrutura da página utilizando as imagens que estão em **/images**
+- Write in the *index.html* HTML code of the page structure using the images that are in **/images**

-- Escreva no *css/style.css* o código CSS da página.
+- Write in *css/style.css* the CSS code of the page.
-(Escolha entre *mobile-first* e *desktop-first*)
+(Choose between *mobile-first* and *desktop-first*)

-- Torne a página 100% responsiva, com 3 breakpoints (celular, tablet e desktop).
+- Make the page 100% responsive, with 3 breakpoints (mobile, tablet and desktop).

-- NÃO precisa fazer o menu mobile funcionar.
+- NO need to make the mobile menu work.
 ---

 ### Desktop: